-These are just a few of the practical benefits you get from live-in care, and here’s an overview of just some of the many other benefits of live-in care:
+These are just a few of the practical benefits you get from live-in care or home care services, and here’s an overview of just some of the many other benefits of live-in care:

 One extremely distressing occurrence that results from a person having to go into a care home, is having to rehome their pets, or worse have their pets put down.
 This is because most residential care homes do not accept pets.
 Think about your own pet and how much you love them and consider them a part of the family.
-Imagine having to give them up in order to have full time care, or worse have them put to sleep.
+Imagine having to give them up in order to have full time elderly care, or worse have them put to sleep.
 That would be a heart-breaking decision for anyone.
 Paying for care at home not only avoids that terrible situation, but also promotes higher quality of life by enabling the person to remain with their pet, who provides them with daily joy and company.